eth-library/nx-reports/README.md

 a) Take note of the IDs displayed, they need to be in sync with the E-Periodica client.

-b) Take note of the position of the custom dimension in the actions list, this is the id that needs to be used in the JSON configuration (e.g. position 1, external id 3 => customdimension1 in actions table)
+b) Take note of the position of the custom dimension in the actions list, this is the id that needs to be used in the JSON configuration (e.g. position 2, external id 3 => customdimension2 in matomo_log_visit_action table)

 ### Copy sample JSON and adjust ids